Car seat laws and regulations in Singapore

 Cons: Some parents consider it bulky, not legal to use in Europe.

-How does the law apply to a GrabCar?
+How does the Singapore Road Traffic Law apply to a GrabCar?

 GrabCars, under the law, are private hire vehicles and are not exempt from any of the car seat or seat belt requirements under Singapore legislation.
 So in fact, a child restraint, as per the law, is completely required every single time a passenger under 1.35m travels in a GrabCar.